BigMoneyBones/jquery-jeopardy/README.md

 First, create a place to put the score in the HTML.

-Now, anytime a user gets a quetion right, add the score of that question (i.e.: $200) to the user's total score.
+Now, anytime a user gets a question right, add the score of that question (i.e.: $200) to the user's total score.
 One challenge here will be converting the string `"$200"` to the number `200`.

-Additionally, use the brower's local storage to save this score each time you update it.
+Additionally, use the broswer's local storage to save this score each time you update it.

 Finally, add code so that when the page loads, the browser checks local storage to see if a saved score exists.
 If one does, that saved score is displayed instead of a default $0.